 Sprinkle dish soap all over the broom and use the scotch bright to scrub the entire broom.
 Let the soap really penetrate the crevices and bristles for a good clean.

 Rinse and inspect to detect any leftover visible dirt.
-Flash out excess water.
+Shake off excess water.
 Put it out in the sun to be dried properly.

 Now your broom is all clean it is ready to remove cobwebs and dust from the walls.